 Written by: Stevens; Baxter

-Originally recorded by Howell Carolina Hillbillies in 1938
+Originally recorded by J.H.
+Howell Carolina Hillbillies in 1938

 Hear Elvis's version on: The Complete Million Dollar Session; How Great Thou Art; Amazing Grace (CD 1)

-W. B. Stevens wrote the words to this hymn in 1937, basing them on the older "Farther Alone," which dates back to the 19th century.
-The song was recorded by numerous artists between 1938 and 1940, but the Howell Carolina Hillbillies' February 1938 recording seems to have been the first.
+The Reverand W. B. Stevens probably wrote the words to this hymn in 1911, following the death of his son.
+He might have based his lyrics on the much older "Father Alone" poem, which dates back to the 19th century (I have been unable to find any evidence of this poem).
+In 1937, Jesse Baxter of the Stamps-Baxter Music Company added a melody to Stevens' lyrics.
+The song was recorded by numerous artists between 1938 and 1940, but the J.H.
+Howell Carolina Hillbillies' recording, made on 29 January, 1938, seems to have been the first.
+This was released on Montgomery Ward, number 7757, as the B-side of "My Sweetheart Has Gone And Left Me."
+The exact name of the artist is something of a mystery, as it appears as both J.H.
+Howell's Carolina Hillbillies and J.H.
+Howell Carolina Hillbilly, depending on source.
 Elvis originally recorded this number during the jam session at the Sun Studios, known as "The Million Dollar Quartet."
 He included it in the "How Great Thou Art" sessions, almost ten years later.

 Written by: Albert